 These pages from vintage modeling magazines like Flying Aces, Air Trails, American Modeler, American Aircraft Modeler, Young Men, Flying Models, Model Airplane News, R/C Modeler, captured the era.
 All copyrights acknowledged.

-I have always indented to build a multi-engine model of some sort, but never have gotten around to it.
+Since first starting with control line model sin the late 1960s, I always intended to build a multi-engine model of some sort, but didn't get around to it until around 2016 when I began construction on a Douglas DC-3 (maiden flight occurred in 2023).
 With the plethora of ready-to-fly (RTF) and almost RTF (ARF) models on the market today at very reasonable prices, there is no real good excuse for not doing it; so I'll have to stick with my bad excuses.
 But I digress.
-This simple twin "Wee-38" Lightning uses a pair of Cox .020 or .049 engines and solid balsa components.
-You could electrify the model with equivalent power.
-P-38s make one of the nicer looking profile scale subjects because of the twin tail booms and short fuselage.
+This simple twin "Wee-38" Lightning which appeared in the December 1959 issue of American Modeler magazine, uses a pair of Cox .020 or .049 engines and solid balsa components.
+You could electrify the model with equivalent brushless motors, ESCs, and a LiPo battery pack.
+It would be nice if a series of ESCs would be marketed for twin motors, since unlike with brushed motors, only one brushless motor can be connected to the ESC output.
+The P-38 Lightning makes one of the nicer looking profile scale subjects because of the twin tail booms and short fuselage.

 Wee-38